BitcoinDesign/Guide/guide/daily-spending-wallet/settings.md

    caption = "Backup options are typically configured in first use and rarely need to be accessed."
 %}

 [First use]({{ '/guide/daily-spending-wallet/first-use/' | relative_url }}) also guides users towards appropriate [backup]({{ '/guide/daily-spending-wallet/backup-and-recovery/' | relative_url }}) options, and users may never need to access this screen.
 A unique piece of information here is when the last cloud backup was performed.
-This can give users peace of mind that their information is securely backed up.
+This can give users peace of mind that their information is securely being backed up.

 </div>

 ## Network

 Most users will not need or want to change network settings, but it is important to offer these features for those who do.
 While it may be personal preference for some, it may be a privacy or security matter for others to connect through services they personally maintain or trust.
-Interoperability is a core [design principle]({{ '/guide/getting-started/principles/#interoperability' | relative_url }}), and also makes the application more versatile.
+Interoperability is a core [design principle]({{ '/guide/getting-started/principles/#interoperability' | relative_url }}) and also makes the application more versatile.

 {% include image-gallery.html pages = page.images_network %}